richafnu/Viva/Viva/glint/setup/employee-raw-data-export.md

 ## Export raw survey responses

-If export is enabled for a survey program, you can export raw survey response by using the following procedures:
+If export is enabled for a survey program, you can export raw survey responses for Recurring, Ad Hoc, Employee Lifecycle, and Always-On surveys.

 ### Export raw survey responses for Recurring and Ad Hoc surveys

 1. Go to the **Configuration** page and select **Survey Programs.**
 2. Select your survey program and go to the **Completed cycles** tab.
 3. On the row with the appropriate cycle, select the ellipses (three dots) and then **Export Raw Survey Responses.**
-1. In the export pane that appears:
+1. In the export panel that appears:
    1. Choose whether to include Comments, Survey Sent Date, and Use question's description instead of UUID in the Export Options section.
    1. Select attributes to include.
+To improve the usability of exports, new attributes are available: Survey Cycle ID, Date Filter, Comments Topics, and Sensitive Comments Flag.
    2. After making all selections, select **Export.**
-5. Your .csv file downloads to your device.
-Larger files can take more time to generate.
+5. Your CSV file downloads to your device.
+Larger files take more time to generate.
 You receive an email when your file is ready to download.

 ### Export raw survey responses for Employee Lifecycle and Always-On surveys

 1. Go to the **Configuration** page and select **Survey Programs.**
 2. Select your survey program and then the **Actions** menu.
 3. Choose **Export Raw Survey Responses.**
-1. In the export pane that appears:
+1. In the export panel that appears:
    1. Select a Start Date and End Date in the Date Range section.
-   2. Choose whether to include Comments, Survey Sent Date, and Use question's description instead of UUID in the Export Options section.
+   2. Choose whether to include Comments or Survey Sent Date.
    1. Select attributes to include.
+To improve the usability of exports, new attributes are available: Survey Cycle ID, Date Filter, Comments Topics, and Sensitive Comments Flag.
+Survey Start Date is also available for Always-On surveys.
    2. After making all selections, select **Export.**
-5. The .csv file downloads to your device.
-Larger files can take more time to generate.
+5. The CSV file downloads to your device.
+Larger files take more time to generate.
 You receive an email when your file is ready to download.

 ## Raw survey response file layout